 The principle of real alpha spectroscopy over the entire measurement range makes the instrument the first choice for soil gas measurements.

 - Fastest possible response and decay time; no delay times

-- No long-term contamination by Po-210 even at permanent measurements at high radon concentrations
+- No long-term contamination by Po-210 even after permanent measurements at high radon concentrations

 Of course, all functions required for typical applications (long- and short-term measurements, searching for entry paths, radon in water, or radon exhalation) are implemented in the RTM2200.

 - TDR probe for simultaneous measurement of the soil moisture as another important parameter for the evaluation of the radon potential

 - Blower door kit: contains a high-precision and long-term stable differential pressure sensor for very small pressure drops (range 0 … 25 Pa) to measure pressure differences between individual rooms.
 This function is necessary to investigate radon transportation in buildings (currently not available)

 - Sensors for CO2 (0-10%) and CH4 (0-5%) integrated into the internal air loop

 The Radon gas monitor comes with the DAkkS-accredited calibration certificate according to the DIN EN ISO/IEC 17025:2018.

 A standard calibration is performed at a radon concentration of 3 000 Bq/m³, with the prior determination of the background effect.
 A second calibration point at a radon concentration of 300 Bq/m³ is possible on demand and at additional cost.
 A separate calibration certificate is created for each calibration point.